-- C2 Only one caretakers dwelling is permitted on a lot. - C3 A caravan will not be permitted to be used as a caretakers dwelling. - C4 The caretakers dwelling shall be occupied by a person who must be employed as a caretaker, owner of the business or operator of the business located on the same site.
-If consent is granted, a restriction on the use of land shall be registered on title that ensures that the caretaker dwelling is occupied by a person who must be employed as a caretaker, owner, or operator of the approved business on the site; and that the caretaker dwelling is not to be used as an independent flat or separate domicile or available for separate letting. - C5 A caretakers dwelling is to have a maximum floor area of 75 square metres and is to contain a maximum of one kitchen, bathroom, toilet, laundry and living/dining area. - C6 The caretakers dwelling shall be provided with a private open space area of: - (a) 15 square metres with a minimum depth of 3 metres at ground level that is directly accessible from a living room; or - (b) be located entirely above the ground floor on a balcony or roof area with a minimum area of 8 square metres and a minimum dimension of 2 metres, directly accessible from a living room.
+- C3 A caravan will not be permitted to be used as a caretakers dwelling. - The caretakers dwelling shall be occupied by a person who must be employed as a caretaker, owner of the business or operator of the business located on the same site.
+If consent is granted, a restriction on the use of land shall be registered on title that ensures that the caretaker dwelling is occupied by a person who must be employed as a caretaker, owner, or operator of the approved business on the site; and that the caretaker dwelling is not to be used as an independent flat or separate domicile or available for separate letting. - C5 A caretakers dwelling is to have a maximum floor area of 75 square metres and is to contain a maximum of one kitchen, bathroom, toilet, laundry and living/dining area. - C6 The caretakers dwelling shall be provided with a private open space area of:

+(a) 15 square metres with a minimum depth of 3 metres at ground level that is directly - (b) be located entirely above the ground floor on a balcony or roof area with a minimum area of 8 square metres and a minimum dimension of 2 metres, directly accessible from a living room.